Noisy PDE Training Requires Bigger PINNs: Abstract

 \section{Abstract}

-Physics-Informed Neural Networks (PINNs) are increasingly used to approximate solutions of partial differential equations (PDEs), especially in high dimensions.
-In real-world applications, data samples are noisy, so it is important to know when a predictor can still achieve low empirical risk.
-However, little is known about the conditions under which a PINN can do so effectively.
-We prove a lower bound on the size of neural networks required for the supervised PINN empirical risk to fall below the variance of noisy supervision labels.
-Specifically, if a predictor achieves an empirical risk $\mathcal{O}(\eta)$ below $\sigma^2$ (variance of supervision data), then necessarily $d_N\log d_N\gtrsim N_s \eta^2$, where $N_s$ is the number of samples and $d_N$ is the number of trainable parameters of the PINN.
-A similar constraint applies to the fully unsupervised PINN setting when boundary labels are sampled noisily.
-Consequently, increasing the number of noisy supervision labels alone does not provide a ``free lunch'' in reducing empirical risk.
-We also show empirically that PINNs can indeed achieve empirical risks below $\sigma^2$ under such conditions.
-As a case study, we investigate PINNs applied to the Hamilton--Jacobi--Bellman (HJB) PDE.
-Our findings lay the groundwork for quantitatively understanding the parameter requirements for training PINNs in the presence of noise.
+Physics-Informed Neural Networks (PINNs) are increasingly used to approximate solutions of partial differential equations (PDEs), particularly in high dimensions.
+In real-world settings, data are often noisy, making it crucial to understand when a predictor can still achieve low empirical risk.
+Yet, little is known about the conditions under which a PINN can do so effectively.
+We analyse PINNs applied to the Hamilton--Jacobi--Bellman (HJB) PDE and establish a lower bound on the network size required for the supervised PINN empirical risk to fall below the variance of noisy supervision labels.
+Specifically, if a predictor achieves empirical risk $\mathcal{O}(\eta)$ below $\sigma^2$ (the variance of the supervision data), then necessarily $d_N\log d_N\gtrsim N_s \eta^2$, where $N_s$ is the number of samples and $d_N$ the number of trainable parameters.
+A similar constraint holds in the fully unsupervised PINN setting when boundary labels are noisy.
+Thus, simply increasing the number of noisy supervision labels does not offer a ``free lunch'' in reducing empirical risk.
+We also give empirical studies\footnote{The codes are made available at this \href{https://github.com/SebastienAndreSloan/PINN\_Lowerbound.git}{(link)}.} ~on the HJB PDE, the Poisson PDE and the the Navier-Stokes PDE set to produce the Taylor-Green solutions.
+In these experiments we demonstrate that PINNs indeed need to be beyond a threshold model size for them to train to errors below $\sigma^2$.
+These results provide a quantitative foundation for understanding parameter requirements when training PINNs in the presence of noisy data.